bluetwin/rqrcode-image/README.md

-# rQRCode, Encode QRCodes
+# rQRCode-image, Encode QRCodes, Render QR Code Images

 ## Overview

-rQRCode is a library for encoding QR Codes in Ruby.
+rQRCode-image is a library for encoding QR Codes, and render images using RMagick in Ruby.
 It has a simple interface with all the standard qrcode options.
-It was adapted from the Javascript library by Kazuhiko Arase.
+It is a fork of whomwah(Duncan Robertson's rqrcode gem).

-Let's clear up some rQRCode stuff.
+Let's clear up some rQRCode-image stuff.

-* rQRCode is a __standalone library__ It requires no other libraries.
-Just Ruby!
+* rQRCode-image is NOT a __standalone library__ It requires RMagick and thus ImageMagick.
 * It is an encoding library.
 You can't decode QR codes with it.
-* The interface is simple and assumes you just want to encode a string into a QR code
+* The interface is simple and assumes you just want to encode a string into a QR code, then render an image of the QR Code
 * QR code is trademarked by Denso Wave inc

 ## Resources